‘Spotlight On’ for a Designer’s Own Home

 Renovating two bathrooms

 I was especially excited about the new bathrooms and having a tub to soak in with a smoked glass panel.
 From the beginning, I knew the partition would not be clear glass.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 In the other bathroom, the general idea was to make a very small space feel as big and open as possible.
 The renovation materials are pretty simple, but the details and extra showerhead make it feel more special.